PlexSheep/nvfanctrl/README.md

 ## License
 GNU GPL-3.

-This is a forke of https://github.com/johndoe31415/nvfanctrl
+This is a fork of https://github.com/johndoe31415/nvfanctrl